Mitigating Paraphrase Attacks on Machine-Text Detectors via Paraphrase Inversion: Training Hyper-Parameters

 \section{Training Hyper-Parameters}

 We train all our inversion models with the hyper-parameters shown in~\autoref{table:training_hyperparameters}.
-The only exception is the batch size, which we set to 32 for the targeted inversion model with in-context examples, and to 64 for all other models.
 We train all our models on 4 NVIDIA-A100 GPUs.
 Each model took at most 10 hours to train.

-Most of the compute was spent generating the inversions necessary to run all the experiments, which are in the ballpark of 1.6M total generations.
-We used VLLM~\citep{kwon2023efficient} to speed up most of the generations, except those of the targeted inversion model conditioned on style embeddings.
-At the time of this writing (10/15/2024), VLLM does not support arbitrary embeddings as input.
-We estimate an upper bound of around 200 GPU hours to run all experiments.
+Most of the compute was spent generating the inversions necessary to run all the experiments, which are in the ballpark of 1M total generations.
+We used VLLM~\citep{kwon2023efficient} to speed up the inference time.
+We estimate an upper bound of around 150 GPU hours to run all experiments.